Queues

 Last Value Queues

-If a queue is assigned a max-spool-usage value of 0, the queue can spool only the last message it received.
-For a partitioned queue, each partition holds the last message spooled to that partition.
-In this configuration, the queue is acting as a so-called last value queue.
+If a queue is assigned a maximum spool size of 0, the queue spools only the last message it received, regardless of the message priority value.
+For a partitioned queue, each partition holds the last message spooled to the partition.
+In this configuration, the queue acts as a so-called last value queue.

 Application of Topic Subscriptions